 It could be a safe idea because the ERC is there to protect you from bad providers and cons.
 The FCA is also on your side to protect your rights.
 However, it could be unsafe for your heirs’ inheritance.

 It’s not a con.
 It’s a very good way of getting extra tax-free cash without having to move out of your house.
 It’s safe in the sense that it’s not a scam.
 However, you need to assess your financial situation to determine whether or not it’s the right option for you.
 Equity release is a great way to get some extra money when you need it, and it’s a safe option.

+We have shown how the history f equity release was a tough start but the market has evolved.
 Equity release can be a great option in the right situation.
 However, before making any final decisions, it’s imperative that you understand what’s involved and whether equity release is right for you.